Alpakash/the-occupied-traveler-named-triangle/README.md

     - I'm happy to announce... the deployment has happened!
         -  Not perfect, but it's there... maybe the login won't work, maybe the css won't load, but.. it's there!
 Somewhere in the cloud of Laravel Vapor, with a RDS Database connected.
 The end.
         -  ps. login does work in local development environment to test out.
 In production you can register to get into half-broken application.

+- The Laravel Vapor connection to an AWS DB did cost money although it did claim to be free.
+So I killed the connection.
+You just host this thing on your local machine. :D

 <!--
 backlog-list: